Originally posted 2018. Reference guide below last updated February 9, 2020

 It’s no secret that I’m a big fan of edible flowers.
-A large percentage of the cocktails I share everyday on Instagram feature floral garnishes, and I’m moderately obsessed with wandering around in the field behind our house looking for things I can eat, turn into a syrup, or use as a garnish.
-There’s just something so naturally appealing about flowers.
-They can transform a tasty but visually lacking drink into a masterpiece, take a cake from boring to extraordinary, or add unique, delicate, vegetal flavors to a weeknight dinner.
+A large percentage of the cocktails I share everyday here and on Instagram feature floral garnishes, and I’m moderately obsessed with wandering around in the field behind our house looking for things I can eat, turn into a syrup, or use as a garnish.

 With the last few weeks of summer closing in, I was inspired to assemble a collection of some of the easy-to-identify edible flowers and plants from around my yard and create a cocktail inspired by all of this summer’s foraging.
 Below you’ll find a list of common edible flowers that make for gorgeous garnishes.
 Some you can find in your backyard, others are easy to find in stores or online.
 I recommend ordering online from Gourmet Sweet Botanicals.
 I’ve always had a good experience with them and they have a wonderful variety of flowers and other plants to choose from.

 Below I’ve started a list of some of the edible flowers and plants I’m familiar with.
 This list is by no means exhaustive, and mainly focuses on what’s readily available to me or native to New England.
 I will add to the list as I come across new flowers and I’ll update with more photos as I have the opportunity to shoot them!

 If you’re looking to purchase edible flowers, I have come across a few sites and the one that seems to have the best selection is Gourmet Sweet Botanicals.
 I’ve now ordered from them a few times and I’ve been really happy with their products!

 A List of Edible Flowers to Elevate your Garnish Game